shividhar/algorithmsdotjs/README.md

 The key for each module is written as `key`.

-Modules left open ( [ ] ) are incomplete!
-Feel free to implement them!
+- [ ] signifies that a module is incomplete; feel free to implement them!

 ### Algorithms